• Skip to primary navigation

 Butter & Nut Extract aka Cake Batter Flavor

-It definitely lived up to my expectations, which had been set pretty high thanks to glowing reviews from people who said it was the key ingredient in their family's favorite pound cake or that they'd used it as a substitute for vanilla in chocolate chip cookies.
+It definitely lives up to my expectations, which had been set pretty high thanks to glowing reviews from people who said it was the key ingredient in their family's favorite pound cake or that they'd used it as a substitute for vanilla in chocolate chip cookies.
 So far, I've used it in both pound cake and chocolate chip cookies, but my favorite use for it was in yellow cupcakes.
-Vanilla Butter & Nut added an interesting and rather bold blend of butter, vanilla and nuts.
-An unexpected benefit was that this extract is deep yellow, so it added a nice yellow hue to an otherwise sour cream colored cupcake.
+Vanilla Butter & Nut adds an interesting and rather bold blend of butter, vanilla and nut flavor.
+An unexpected benefit is that this extract is deep yellow, so it gives cakes a yellow hue.

 UPDATE: Judy mentioned she liked the star on top of the cupcake.
 If you want to know which tip, it's the closed star tip from the Ateco #786 Large Tube Set, 12 pcs.